 Sundays 6:00 PM | 737 E Beecher

-Every Wednesday from 7-9 PM there is a “come & go” time of prayer and singing in the sanctuary at the East Beecher Building.
-If you want to join others in praying for yourself, people within Neighborhood church, our neighbors & surrounding communities feel free to stop in anytime between 7-9 PM any Wednesday.
+Every Wednesday from 8-10 PM we come together for prayer at our East Beecher Building.
+We use this time to ask God to renew us personally and to renew the city of Adrian.
+If you want to join others in praying for yourself, people within Neighborhood church, our neighbors & surrounding communities feel free to stop in anytime between 8-10 PM any Wednesday.

 If you consider yourself a part of the Neighborhood Church family or simply want to contribute to what God is doing in Adrian, we encourage you to give online by clicking the box below.
 Simply fill out the basic information, select an ongoing or one time gift you'd like to make, and choose "Adrian, MI - Neighborhood Church" from the drop down menu.
 Thanks for being a part of what God is doing in Adrian!